amicoleo/amicoleo.github.io/README.md

 TODO
 -------
++ display: none to info when showing image
++ bugfix: when closing abuout goes to patch of sky

-+ Update bg color
++ Update bg color - OK
-+ About in vertical
++ About in vertical - OK
-+ mobile with menu going up
++ mobile with menu going up - OK
 	+ overflow-y: hidden when launching about
 	+ overflow-y: hidden when on image